 Wait for an opening in the conversation before putting in your two cents.
 Cutting other speakers off is rude.
 Another option is posting pending questions by instant message so that every comment is addressed.

-Do maintain eye contact by looking into the camera
+Maintain eye contact by looking into the camera

 Keep your focus on the camera.
 The worst thing is having your audience look at the top of your head because you’re typing or looking down at notes – or worse – at your Blackberry.